iag-geo/psma-admin-bdys/README.md

 - Python 2.7 with Psycopg2 2.6

 ### Missing localities
-Trimming the boundaries to the coastline removes a small number of bay or estuary based localities (that have very few 'addresses').
+Trimming the boundaries to the coastline removes a small number of bay or estuary based localities.
+These have very few G-NAF addresses.

 These localities are: